josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

     ┗ 📜 _post.svelte
 ```

-**Why the underscore?** Anything in `src/routes` that begins with an underscore is [private](https://kit.svelte.dev/docs#routing-private-modules), i.e., hidden from the router.
+**Why the underscore?** Anything in `src/routes` that begins with an underscore is a [private module](https://kit.svelte.dev/docs#routing-private-modules), i.e., excluded from the router.
 Since this layout file will just serve as a template and won't have content of its own, we don't want it to have its own route or be directly visited.

 Once the file is created, head back to `svelte.config.js` and add a `layout` property to the `mdsvex` function options. (_Note that the path must be relative_.)
 And as always, be sure to restart the dev server after making the change.